-39. RECONCILIATION OF OUTSTANDING BALANCES WITH COUNTERPARTIES
+39 RECONCILIATION OF OUTSTANDING BALANCES WITH COUNTERPARTIES

-In accordance with Article 18 of the Law on Accounting, the Bank is obliged to perform reconciliation of receivables and payables with its debtors and customers, and it maintains credible documentation on the circularization process.
+In accordance with Article 18 of the Law on Accounting, the Bank is obliged to perform reconciliation of receivables and payables with its debtors and customers as of 31 October 2022, and it maintains credible documentation on the circularization process.

-The Bank submitted 937 confirmations (IOS forms) to its debtors and customers with the outstanding balance of receivables/payables as of 31 October 2021, out of which 193 confirmations were returned and according to which the unreconciled receivables amounted to RSD 15,176 thousand, and were reconciled with creditors and suppliers by the end of 2021.
+The Bank submitted 727 confirmations (IOS forms) to its debtors and customers with the outstanding balance of receivables/payables as of 31 October 2022.